azmozaffari/Classic-RAG/README.md

 ## Dataset

-In this project we have used [Fashion Product Images (Small) from Kaggle website] (https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small).
+In this project we have used [Fashion Product Images (Small) from Kaggle website](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small).

 ## Some Samples